Japan

 We'll be staying in the central area of Japan's main island, Honsu, known as the Chubu region.

 Over the course of two weeks, we immerse ourselves in Japanese cuisine, savoring hearty ramen, delicate dumplings, authentic sushi, and regional specialties such as Nagano’s soba and Osaka’s takoyaki.
 Breakfast is provided at our accommodations on 12 days, with one morning set aside for discovering unique Japanese stores offering onigiri, sandwiches, smoothies, and sweets.
-On one evening, dinner is also included at our accommodation.
 For lunch, we make stops at various spots along our journey, while dinners are an opportunity to explore local restaurants or izakayas.
 Look forward to enjoying dishes like vegetable-packed noodle soups, crispy tempura, fermented vegetables, and table grilling—some so unique that their ingredients might remain a delightful mystery!

 Travelers from many countries across the globe can visit Japan for up to 90 days without requiring a visa, but if you require one, we are happy to help!
 Check this link to see which countries require a visa: https://www.japan.travel/en/plan/visa-info/